MichalSha/KerberosSmartcardPaddingOracleAttack/README.md

 ## Attack Threat Model

-Our threat model, shown in ![Threat Model](figure1_kerbattack.pdf), assumes a network with honest servers and an honest user trying to log in using an uncompromised smart- card and client machine.
-A malicious MiTM is able to inter- cept and modify packets over the network and to communicate with an unprivileged malicious program running on the Client.
+Our threat model, shown in ![Threat Model](figure1_kerbattack.pdf), assumes a network with honest servers and an honest user trying to log in using an uncompromised smartcard and client machine.
+A malicious MiTM is able to intercept and modify packets over the network and to communicate with an unprivileged malicious program running on the Client.